nanpuhaha/pyduino-mk/README.md

 arduino = Arduino()
 ```

 PyDuino-MK automatically detects and establishes a connection with the serial port that the Arduino device resides on.
-But if for any reason PyDuino-MK is unable to do so, a port can be explicitly provided in an optional parameter.
+But if for any reason PyDuino-MK is unable to do so, a port can be explicitly provided as an optional parameter.

 ```python
 arduino = Arduino(port='COM5')  # Windows example